6 better options for emergency cash than an early 401(k) withdrawal

 A deeper dive on the 401(k) loan option

 A loan is more strategic than a withdrawal, which torpedoes your savings altogether.
 With a full cash-out, instantly you lose a big chunk, paying a 10% penalty to the IRS if you leave the plan under age 55 plus another 20% for federal taxes.
 For instance, with a $50,000 withdrawal, you may keep just $32,500 (65%) and pay $17,500 (35%) in state and federal taxes.
 And the leftover sum you receive, if you happen to be in a higher tax bracket, may nudge you into paying even more taxes for that additional annual income.

-Even a 401(k) loan may paint your future self into a corner, says Mark Timmerman, a retirement plan and investments representative at Principal.
-Because the big tragedy of a 401(k) loan isn’t in the immediate withdrawal penalties but how it interrupts the power of compound interest to grow your retirement savings.
+We understand emergencies can leave people with limited choices.
+Just remember that even the less extreme option of a 401(k) loan may paint your future self into a corner.
+The most severe impact of a 401(k) loan or withdrawal isn’t the immediate penalties but how it interrupts the power of compound interest to grow your retirement savings.

-At the very least, he says, “don’t start stacking loans.”
-Some employer retirement plans allow as many as 3.
+At the very least, don’t start stacking loans (simultaneously burdening yourself with multiple loans).
+Some employer retirement plans allow as many as three.

 If you’ve already taken a withdrawal or loan, you can recover

 Stay calm and make steady progress toward recovery.
 It can be done.
-Build up a cushion of at least 3 to 9 months of your income.
-No matter what incremental amount you save to get there, Timmerman says, the key detail is “consistency and regularity.”
+Build up a cushion of at least three to nine months of your income.
+No matter what incremental amount you save to get there, Poorman says, the key detail is “consistency and regularity.”
 For instance, have the sum automatically deposited to a savings account so you can’t skip it.

 Scale back daily expenses.
 Keep your compact car with 120,000 miles and drive it less often to your favorite steakhouse or fashion boutique.